Sand-Box2D/sand-box2d/docs/conventions.md

 It should declare the basic functions we would expect from each platform (like create directories, init renderer, get state of the "button" that moves camera up).
-Refer to conventions above for more details how to declare them properly.
+Refer to conventions above for more details how to declare these properly.
 4. When header file is declared, create a **new directory** in the module folder.
 We generally expect it to be named `module-platform` where platform describes where this directory should be compiled